Underground-Ops/underground-nexus/README.md

 This virtual desktop is AI powered with Ollama.

+Learn more about Ollama: https://ollama.com/

 To start using AI try opening a terminal such as Konsole and type:
 `ollama run mistral`

+Learn more about Mistral: https://ollama.com/library/mistral:7b

 Congratulations, you now have a local AI instance running on your hardware that's private just for you!